 What a Repatriation Flight Experience is Like

 Knowing all the factors, that airline prices will likely skyrocket as a result of COVID-19.
-That commercial flights will be prone to cancellation.
+Commercial flights will be prone to cancellation.
 That there were no certain opportunities before July, our minds were made up.
 This was our only window of opportunity.
 We crossed our fingers and started packing.
 It’s a good thing we did.

 Thursday, April 16, 2020

 11:00 AM: Paolo got a call from the Italian Consulate in Miami.
 They confirmed a government-chartered repatriation flight was happening in a few days.
 We were on the list.
-More information was too come.
+More information was to come.

 2:30 PM: We were informed the flight would be Sunday, April 19th at 11:30am.
 The tickets were 930€ a piece.
 Not cheap but repatriation flights never are.
 We booked two seats immediately.